FailAcademy/learning/wdp-vancouver/_lessons/week-08/03-2-way-data-binding.md

 ## Learning Objectives

-- Learn how to work with forms in Angular.
+- Work with forms in Angular.
 - Create good UX by indicating invalid form input.
-- Discover the powr of 2-way data binding.
+- Discover the power of 2-way data binding.

 ---